 Do Aquarium Chillers Need A Set Flow Rate?

-Matching the flow rate is a simple process and can be done in several ways:
+Matching the flow rate to the chiller is a simple process and can be done in several ways:

 With Drop-In Chillers: